 Guessous I, Cornuz J, Stoianov R, Burnand B, Fitting JW, Yersin B, Lamy O

-The results showed that both passive and active implementation of guidelines appear to improve the appropriateness of CP prescription among inpatients with CAP without impairing their outcomes.
+Both passive and active implementation of guidelines appear to improve the appropriateness of CP prescription among inpatients with CAP without impairing their outcomes.
 Restricting CP use to patients who benefit from this treatment might be an opportunity to decrease CAP medical cost and workload.